AngeloManzatto/DRL-ContinuousControl/Report.md

-# Project 1: Navigation
+# Project 2: Control Navigation
 ### Author: Angelo Antonio Manzatto
 ------------------------------
 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.

 ### Space State
 ------------------------------------------------------